|

 On an eroded hillside, a large legbone of a dinosaur lies half exposed and half in the dirt.

-Is Dinosaur Provincial Park worth visiting?
+Is this park worth visiting?

 There are few other places in the world where casual visitors can so easily access actual dinosaur fossil excavation sites.
 Although Dinosaur Provincial Park is lesser known than Drumheller, a touristy dinosaur-focused town just under two hours away, it offers a more authentic and natural experience.